aj-staton/robotics/project2/README.txt

 --------------------
--CSCE 274 Project -
+-CSCE 274 Project 2-
 --------------------
-The primary goal of the second project was to read main sensors
+The primary goal of the second project was to read the Create2's various sensors and use that data to help the Create2 make decisions in its motion.

 All work was completed by Robert Carff, Miles Ziemer, and Austin Staton for this assignment.
-The teaching assistant, Ibrahim Salman, offered some guidance; however, any sub- stance to this work was performed by the formerly mentioned contributers.
+The teaching assistant, Ibrahim Salman, offered some guidance around fixing broken sensors; however, any substance to this work was performed by the formerly mentioned contributers.

 -------
 -Files-
 -------
 Each needed file is listed and described below:

   SerialInterface.py -- this file transfers data to the
                      iRobot Create2 via Serial Communi-
                      cation.
 It serves as the interface